 TMJ stands for the temporomandibular joint.
 It is a joint formed by your skull and jaw bone and involves the muscles needed for chewing.
 It is also responsible for opening and closing your mouth, allowing the jaw to move smoothly up and down and side to side, and enables you to talk, chew, and yawn.
 When muscles are irritated, the disc of cartilage that helps keep your jaw movement smooth is displaced and may disrupt this smoothness.
 At Bronstein Family Dental, we pride ourselves in providing reliable care for TMJ treatment in Winnipeg.

-We are known for delivering the most current and advanced treatment available.
 Every patient will be treated with utmost care and attention by our staff.

 Symptoms of a TMJ disorder